gennai414/hello-world/README.md

 # hello-world
-hello world\n
+hello world
-This is Masahiro Ueno\n
+This is Masahiro Ueno